-Jim Miller, Executive Director of Brave New Foundation.
+Jim Miller, Executive Director of Brave New Films.
 Jim joined the organization during its founding by putting together a coalition of over 100 groups (including Amnesty International, MoveOn, True Majority, and Voters For Peace) to push our unique system of distribution and house screenings for Iraq For Sale.
 Since then, Jim has strengthened our distribution coalition so that our short videos now get over 1.5 million views per month.
 His film experience began over 20 years ago working on Bull Durham and includes being the Director of Development for The Shooting Gallery, an independent film company which produced Sling Blade and You Can Count on Me, and Head of Acquisitions for Cinema Park Distribution.
 Immediately prior to BNF, Jim produced the star-studded "Les Girls" charity benefits for the National Breast Cancer Coalition.

-Linsey Pecikonis, Communications Director of Brave New Foundation.
+Linsey Pecikonis, Communications Director of Brave New Films.
 Linsey comes to BNF with a decade of communication experience and as a strong advocate for justice.
 Prior to becoming BNF's communication director, she was the communications director at Democracy for America, Gov. Howard Dean's Political Action Committee working to protect American workers in Wisconsin and most recently electing a more progressive Congress.
 She has worked crafting press strategies for a variety of groups and issues including immigration rights, LGBT rights, Labor issues, and the impact of climate change on our environment.
 Linsey lives in Los Angeles with her partner Nicky alongside their cluster of cats and dogs.

 Beyond Bars is a project of Brave New Films, a 501(c)(3) nonprofit organization founded in 2005 by filmmaker Robert Greenwald.
 BNF's mission is to champion social justice issues by using short videos and other media to inspire, empower, motivate, and teach civic participation.